-Watch the Perseverance rover land on Mars in this just-released video
+Watch the ‘Perseverance’ rover land on Mars in this just-released video

 “We worry about dust and sand confounding radar sensors and making our landing more difficult,” he adds.
 “So seeing what the dust environment and hazards are like in the area have really good engineering uses for us.”
 Plus, observing the landing site on approach offers a head start on how to best navigate the area to achieve the science objectives.
 More raw images of Mars can be found here.

 Additionally, the rover has two onboard microphones for the first time.
 Sadly, a communications error between the device digitizing the analog sound and the computer storing the data prevented them from recording EDL sound.
-But they did pick up 11 mph gusts of wind on the surface, which also played during today’s briefing and you can listen to here.
+But they did pick up 11 mph gusts of wind on the surface, which also played during today’s briefing, and which you can listen to here.

 Looking for signs of life

-Perseverance hit the Martian atmosphere at 12,000 mph, weathering nearly 2,400 degrees Fahrenheit, and slowing to 160 mph before deploying a 70-foot diameter parachute.
+Perseverance hit the Martian atmosphere at 12,000 mph, weathering nearly 2,400 degrees Fahrenheit, and slowing to 160 mph before deploying a 70-foot-diameter parachute.
 Onboard navigation systems timed the parachute release with the spacecraft’s position to the landing site to steer it clear of hazardous terrain.
 Retro-rockets firing groundwards helped the craft decelerate to 1.5 mph by the time the sky-crane maneuver gently lowered the rover to a safe spot on Jezero Crater, an ancient lake bed that may have once harbored life.
 (You can replay the landing commentary here.)
 The landing was so difficult, demanding some two million lines of flight code, that NASA Science Mission Directorate associate administrator Thomas Zurbuchen celebrated its success by gleefully ripping up the mission contingency plans during the post-landing briefing.

-“Perseverance is the most advanced mission humans have ever sent to the Red Planet’s surface,” said NASA Planetary Science Division director Lori Glaze.
-(Glaze and the remaining NASA officials in this story spoke during virtual Jan.
-27 and Feb.
-17 press conferences.)
+“Perseverance is the most advanced mission humans have ever sent to the red planet’s surface,” said NASA Planetary Science Division director Lori Glaze.
+(Glaze and the remaining NASA officials in this story spoke during virtual January 27 and February 17 press conferences.)
 “One of its main purposes is to seek out signs of past life on Mars.”
 Other aspects, such as monitoring environmental conditions, will be “paramount to increasing our understanding of how to protect future human explorers.”

 Unlike previous rovers, Mars 2020 cameras will shoot color to enable imaging spectroscopy to determine the chemical compositions of samples.
 The microphones will enable scientists to use acoustic vibrations to determine geological properties and gauge the health of the vehicle.
 “It’s a new human sense along for the ride,” said Perseverance project scientist Ken Farley.

 This mission will also demonstrate two experimental technologies to serve future explorations.
 MOXIE will produce oxygen from carbon dioxide in the Martian atmosphere for life support and fuel.
 The miniature Ingenuity Mars Helicopter will attempt five 90-second test flights in the spring as the first aircraft to fly on another planet.
 Future generations of this prototype might enable aerial explorations and carry small payloads.
 Readers wanting a deeper experience with recreating the Perseverance landing and searching for ancient life can download the Mission to Mars AR app.
-And on Feb.
-24, PBS’s Nova will premiere a behind-the-scenes look at the mission, Looking For Life On Mars.
+And on February 24, PBS’s Nova will premiere a behind-the-scenes look at the mission, Looking for Life on Mars.

 Heading to Mars during a pandemic

 Perseverance proved an apt name for the Mars rover in the age of COVID-19.
-The mission’s most difficult aspect had been keeping the craft microbe-free during its building—until the pandemic forced the launch date back twice and threatened to delay it for two years when Mars would be back in the best position to Earth to require the least amount of fuel to get there.
+The mission’s most difficult aspect had been keeping the craft microbe-free during its building—until the pandemic forced the launch date back twice and threatened to delay it for two years, until Mars would be back in the best position relative to Earth to require the least amount of fuel to get there.
 (As if that wasn’t enough, an earthquake also rattled JPL Mission Control 20 minutes before the rover’s July launch.)

-After working on five Martian probes, “I thought I’d seen just about everything until a year ago when I was proven wrong and had to face a global pandemic,” said JPL deputy project manager Matt Wallace.
+After working on five Martian probes, “I thought I’d seen just about everything, until a year ago, when I was proven wrong and had to face a global pandemic,” said JPL deputy project manager Matt Wallace.
 “We were in the final processing at Kennedy, and our teams were trying to figure out how to keep safe and make progress.
 It was the first time during development where we felt the launch might be in some jeopardy.”

 NASA marked this challenge with a small plaque attached to the chassis honoring the healthcare community.
 The rover also carried three microfiches of 11 million names of people who signed up to have it take their names to Mars.
 You can sign up here for the next mission to Mars.